 In 2015, the 84th Legislature passed Senate Bill 1812 (SB 1812), a transparency bill that mandates the Comptroller of Public Accounts to create an online eminent domain database.
 SB 1812 amended Government Code, Section 2206.151-157, requiring public and private entities with eminent domain authority to report specific information to the Comptroller for posting.
+Learn more about the database.

 The 3-month reporting period for eminent domain begins on November 1st and closes on February 1st, however reports may also be updated at any time throughout the entire year.
 View the reporting details webpage for what is included in the report.
 See below for further guidance on reporting.